galletcorentin/galletcorentin/boardgames/content/skinny_minnies.md

 ---
 # Mandatory parts :
-title: "Skinny Minnies"
+title: "Skinny Minis"
 date: 2024-04-14T22:27:38+02:00
 draft: false

 # Optional parts that you still should fill in order to sort your collection

 ## Publisher
-publisher: Unknown
+publisher: Dungeon in a box

 ## Categories
 category: